AlexsanderRST/YGO-Booster-Packs/README.md

-# EDOPro-Booster-Packs
+# EDOPro Booster Packs

-Virtual YGO Booster Packs that runs with EDOPro
+In the same way that EDOPro simulates a Yu-Gi-Oh card game, this 'dlc' brings the mechanics of opening booster packs.
+The idea is simple: pick a booster pack, open it, pick another one, open it...